 If you're applying through Express Entry under the Federal Skilled Worker Program (FSWP), Canadian Experience Class (CEC), or Federal Skilled Trades Program (FSTP), an ECA is essential.

-IRCC wants to confirm your degree is legitimate and meets Canadian academic standards.
+Validates your education - IRCC wants to confirm your degree is legitimate and meets Canadian academic standards.

-Higher education = more Comprehensive Ranking System points.
+Impacts your CRS score - Higher education implies more Comprehensive Ranking System points.

-Without an ECA, foreign education typically earns zero points.
+Determines eligibility for Express Entry - Without an ECA, foreign education typically earns zero points.

-Some provinces require ECAs even before you submit an Expression of Interest (EOI).
+Required for many Provincial Nominee Programs (PNPs) - Some provinces require ECAs even before you submit an Expression of Interest (EOI).

-Fields like medicine, engineering, pharmacy, and teaching often require specialized ECAs.
+Mandatory for regulated professions - Fields like medicine, engineering, pharmacy, and teaching often require specialized ECAs.

 You need an ECA if: